x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-13-or-5-7-135-in-exchange-online.md

 The **Select members** screen appears.

-- Check the check boxes of the specific external senders and the all-internal-users group.
+- Check the check boxes of the specific external senders and the all-internal-users group you want to add to the senders list.
 - Click **add**.

 :::image type="content" source="../../media/adding-specific-senders-to-public-folders-new-eac.png" alt-text="The screen on which the specific senders can be added":::